Learn how to take your coffee to the next level by making cafe quality gourmet chili simple syrup for a fraction of the price.

 The possibilities really are endless.

-Sweet and Spicy Chili Simple Syrup
+What is Chili Simple Syrup

 I found a small bag of these dried chili peppers at my local grocer for about $1.
 To infuse the chilies into your simple syrup, just chop them up and throw them (seeds and all) into the pan with the sugar and water prior to boiling.
 The amount of chilies you use really depends on several factors: